Universality for non-linear convex variational problems

-To this end, we choose the classical framework, developed by Akilov and Kantorovich in \cite[Chapter XV]{Kantorovich}.
-They prove the convergence of the Method of Steepest Descend (associated to \eqref{ML}) in a reflexive Banach space. \item[(S2)] We characterize a radial dictionary $\Sc$ and also give examples extracted from the literature.
-Finally we prove (a) $\boldsymbol{\nabla}_{u}(\mathcal E;\Sc)$ is a non-empty set; (b) $\widehat{R}_{\mathcal D}(u)=0$ if and only if $u = \arg \min_{z \in \X}\mathcal E.$ \item[(S3)] Finally, under the above conditions, we prove that any $\mathcal E$-progressive learning $\{u_m\}_{m \in \N}$ over $\Sc$ ``minimizes'' $\mathcal E$ in the sense that
+To this end, we choose the classical framework developed by Akilov and Kantorovich in \cite[Chapter XV]{Kantorovich} (where, for some applied problems, they proved the convergence of the Method of Steepest Descend in a reflexive Banach space). \item[(S2)] We introduce and characterize what is a radial (and universal) dictionary $\Sc$ giving some examples extracted from the literature. \item[(S3)] Finally, under the above conditions, we prove that the sequence $\{u_m\}_{m \in \N}$ generated by the greedy algorithm over $\Sc$ ``minimizes'' $\mathcal E$ in the sense that

 and $\lim_{m\rightarrow \infty} u_m = u^*,$ and also it satisfies